JimMaastricht5/baseballsim/README.md

 ## Usage

-The simulator can be run in interactive mode or as a batch process.
+The simulator can be run in UI mode or as a batch process.
 It automatically handles:
 - Team roster management
 - Player injury tracking
 - Rest scheduling